Rhizomatica/mercury/README.md

 The data link layer connects to a possible application layer via two TCP/IP connections, a data dump buffer, and a control connection with an application-level interface (API).

-API
+## Clients TCP/IP API

 A base API was implemented to provide the basic functionality in a way that would be familiar to users of commercially available modems.
 The API can easily be updated and new commands can be added to provide further control to the application layer.
+Default control port is 7002 and default data port is 7003.

 The base API is composed of the following commands: